leocristofani/testing-react-redux-applications/README.md

 4. `npm run build`
 5. `node server/index.js`

 *PS.
-This application was build with [https://github.com/facebookincubator/create-react-app](Create React App).
+This application was build with [Create React App](https://github.com/facebookincubator/create-react-app).
 Refer to the docs for further actions.*